froedevrolijk/climate-himalaya/README.md

 ```

 #####	Reprojection
 The basemap and netCDF file are not yet in the same projection.
 The “pyproj” function was used to project from the WGS 84 / UTM Zone 45N to WGS 84 projection.
-The function input can simply be given as an EPSG-code (as used in “Source projection”) or a “Proj4” string (as used in “Target projection”), obtained from a [spatial reference website][SRW].
+The function input can simply be given as an EPSG-code (as used in “Source projection”) or a “Proj4” string (as used in “Target projection”), obtained from a [spatial reference website](http://spatialreference.org/).

 ```Python
 # Source projection